sunnypatel314/AI-Image-Social-Media/README.md

 This application is available for the general public via https://pixel-wizard-ai.netlify.app/.

-This documentation is to inform on the technologies used for this web app and to guide on how to run this web app locally.
+This app is hosted on AWS and Netlify but it is possible it run it locally and that is the purpose of this documentation.

 ## Technologies used on client side